ZWeiweiY/Othello/README.md

 ### Game tree AB search Othello Competition and presentation.

-Run.exe is the interface program
+Run.exe is the interface program.

-Test_Opponent.exe is a test program
+Test_Opponent.exe is a test program.

-Ot8b.c is a modified program (modified segments are commented in c file)
+Ot8b.c is a modified program (modified segments are commented in c file).

 The test method is as follows:
 - Put two programs Test_Opponent, Ot8b under the same directory